The reason I developed ChickenPicks guitar picks

 We were both working at a bank and we did not have any experience in being a seller in music industry.

-After all it was the best decision we could make to start this brand.
+After all it was the best decision to start ChickenPicks guitar picks.

 As sales increased, we needed to look for another way of production.
 And in 2013 we found a factory, that was able to manufacture thermosetting plastics.
 This is definitely a different process than any other plastic production.